Nomophobia: Treatments

-Even though nomophobia isn’t officially listed as a mental health disorder, experts still have ideas on how to deal with it.
-One of the top ways is Cognitive Behavioral Therapy (CBT), which helps people notice and change the thoughts that make them panic when they’re away from their phone.
+Even though nomophobia is not officially listed as a mental health disorder, experts still have ideas on how to deal with it.
+One of the top ways is Cognitive Behavioral Therapy (CBT), which helps people notice and change the thoughts that make them panic when they are away from their phone.

-Another option is doing a digital detox like cutting down screen time, setting rules like “no phones at dinner,” or using apps that track how much one uses one's phone.
+Another option is doing a digital detox like cutting down screen time, setting rules like "no phones at dinner," or using apps that track how much one uses one's phone.
 Some people find it helpful to replace screen time with things like sports, reading, or just hanging out with friends in person.

-Schools and clinics have even started running workshops or campaigns to teach people especially students about phone habits and how to get better.
-There’s still more research needed, but early signs show these strategies can help with the anxiety that comes from being away from the phones.
+Schools and clinics have started running workshops or campaigns to teach people, especially students, about phone habits and how to improve them.
+More research is needed, but early signs show these strategies can help with the anxiety that comes from not having a working phone.

 Currently, scholarly accepted and empirically proven treatments are very limited due to its relatively new concept.
 However, promising treatments include cognitive-behavioral psychotherapy, EMDR, and combined with pharmacological interventions.
 Part of the treatment solution could involve increasing the availability of mobile phone charging stations to address aspects of nomophobia related to battery anxiety, enhancing individuals' sense of security about their device's power status.
 Treatments using tranylcypromine and clonazepam were successful in reducing the effects of nomophobia.

 Cognitive behavioral therapy seems to be effective by reinforcing autonomous behavior independent from technological influences, however, this form of treatment lacks randomized trials.
 Another possible treatment is "Reality Approach," or Reality therapy asking patient to focus behaviors away from cell phones.
 In extreme or severe cases, neuropsychopharmacology may be advantageous, ranging from benzodiazepines to antidepressants in usual doses.
 Patients were also successfully treated using tranylcypromine combined with clonazepam.
-However, it is important to note that these medications were designed to treat social anxiety disorder and not nomophobia directly.
+However, these medications were designed to treat social anxiety disorder and not nomophobia directly.
 It may be rather difficult to treat nomophobia directly, but more plausible to investigate, identify, and treat any underlying mental disorders if any exist.

 Even though nomophobia is a fairly new concept, there are validated psychometric scales available to help in the diagnostic, an example of one of these scales is the "Questionnaire of Dependence of Mobile Phone/Test of Mobile Phone Dependence (QDMP/TMPD)".